alvaromc317/asgl/README.md

 ## Introduction

 `asgl` is a Python package that solves several regression related models for simultaneous variable selection and prediction, in low and high dimensional frameworks.
-This package is directly related to research work shown on [this paper](https://link.springer.com/article/10.1007/s11634-020-00413-8).
+This package is directly related to research work shown on [this paper](https://link.springer.com/article/10.1007/s11634-020-00413-8) and a full description of the capabilities of the package is shown on [this paper](https://arxiv.org/abs/2111.00472).

 The current version of the package supports:
 * Linear regression models